Sonikapawar/CreditCardFraudDetection/README.md

 # Credit-Card-Fraud-Detection

+## Problem Statement

+The Credit Card Fraud Detection Problem includes modeling past credit card transactions with the knowledge of the ones that turned out to be fraud.
+This model is then used to identify whether a new transaction is fraudulent or not.
+Our aim here is to detect 100% of the fraudulent transactions while minimizing the incorrect fraud classifications.
-Fraud Detection model based on anonymized credit card transactions
+Fraud Detection model based on anonymized credit card transaction

-It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.

 <img src="https://github.com/sagnikghoshcr7/images/blob/master/Credit%20Card%20Fraud%20Detection.jpg" width="400" height="250">

 ## Available data